exploratory-io/book/analytics/forecasting.md

     * Seasonality Mode - This option controls whether the Seasonality, Holiday, and External Predictors have additive or multiplicative effect in the forecasting.
 Default is Additive.
   * Holidays
     * Strength of Holiday Effect - Controls the strength of holiday effect taken into account in the forecasting.
-    * Countries for Holidays - You can specify list of country codes whose holidays should be considered in making forecast.
+    * Use Built-in Country Holiday Data - By setting this option to Yes, you can specify list of country codes whose holiday data should be considered in making forecast.
+    * Country for Holiday Data - Specify list of country codes here.
 For supported countries, take a look at [this table](#countries_for_holidays).
   * Limits
     * Trend Upper Limit - Upper Limit of trend.
 Largest possible value for the trend to be forecasted. e.g. Size of entire market, etc.
     * Trend Lower Limit - Lower limit of trend.
 Takes effect only when Trend Upper Limit is specified.